tedsalmon/DroidIBus/README.md

 * [BNiles \[kryczech\]](https://github.com/kryczech) for posting the code to his Radio App, Schematics and YouTube videos - without him I wouldn't have gotten this off the ground so quickly.

-* [Chris \[Terrapin\]](http://www.startercircuits.com) for giving posting his original effort online and showing me that this was possible.
+* [Chris \[Terrapin\]](http://www.startercircuits.com) for posting his original effort online and showing me that this was possible.
 Also for his cryptic posts across several forums that guided me in my troubleshooting.